nibeditans/Practical-Linear-Regression-Insights-Framework/README.md

 - comparing results with our previous models

 This notebook shows the same concept from a more practical ML angle, giving our project multiple approaches instead of just one.

+## 6. SciPy x NumPy Linear Regression

+In this notebook we implement regression using SciPy and NumPy, focusing on the mathematical underpinnings.
+While earlier notebooks focused on StatsModels and Scikit-learn, here we explore the fast, scientific-computing style approach.

+What’s inside?
+* Simple Linear Regression using `scipy.stats.linregress`
+* Multiple Linear Regression using `np.linalg.lstsq`
+* Manual β-coefficient extraction using the least-squares equation

+    $$
+    \beta = (X^\top X)^{-1} X^\top y
+    $$

+* Lightweight prediction workflow
+* Comparison with StatsModels and Scikit-learn

+This notebook is perfect for those who want to see regression from a more mathematical and computational perspective, while still being easy to follow.
+Again, I have prioritized clarity and intuition over complexity.

 ----